AMSAT-NA/PacSatFSKBoard/README.md

 The board is designed to be able to be used in an active/standby configuration where you have two of the same boards and switch the RF between the boards depending on which is active.

+For more details on the actual design, see the ProcessorPins.md document.